- Student Accommodation

 The popular city of Durham is home to some of the North East’s finest attractions, green spaces and social scenes.
 Its award-winning museums, iconic natural wonders and enviable nightlife makes it a great environment for students.

-Living close to the area’s amenities, and popular education providers including Durham University and New College Durham, is an important factor in making the student experience convenient and enjoyable.
+Living in a Student Accommodation in Durham, you are near the area’s amenities, and popular education providers including Durham University and New College Durham, is an important factor in making the student experience convenient and enjoyable.
+Durham is also home to the popular Teikyo University of Japan in Durham (TUID).

 Durham University is highly regarded the world over as one of the top universities.
 It has a reputation for invigorating research-informed teaching with some of the leading experts in their respective fields part of the teaching staff.

-The university is also highly regarded has having top quality study facilities and an overall high satisfaction rate from students with regards to life living in Durham as a student.
+The university is also highly regarded has having top quality study facilities and an overall high satisfaction rate from students with regards to life living in a student accommodation in Durham.
 Durham University is a collegiate system, providing a backdrop of diverse, multidisciplinary students and staff from all cultures and backgrounds.
 There are 16 colleges at Durham University, set in the centre of Durham – split between Bailey and Hill Colleges.

 The libraries provide an excellent environment to study in for all students (home to over 1.6 million books and 300,000 online resources), with the largest of those being the Bill Bryson Library.
 Across campus can be found extensive cultural collections at Durham Castle, the Oriental Museum, and Palace Green Library.